carrera328/profile_permissionset_utility/README.md

 The Profile Utlity will generate several files including a copy of the original profile with the new modifications:

 * output.json - the original profile formatted into JSON
-* chunk.json - only the layout section of the profile in JSON
+* chunk.json - only the chunk section of the profile in JSON
 * chunk.xml - XML representation of chunk.json
-* incomingLayoutMetadata.json - JSON representation of the CSV that was loaded in the --file command
+* incomingLayoutMetadata.json - JSON representation of the CSV metadata that was loaded in the --file command
 * stage.json - original profile JSON with new metadata spliced in
 * FILE_NAME.profile - the new profile in profile format